Top 5 Tips for How to Avoid the Spam Folder

 Beamer is incredibly easy to install and is a perfect compliment to email to better communicate and engage with your customers for your most important announcements.
 Try Beamer on your site to make sure your important updates make it to who matters!

 Ps.
 Want even more tips for how to avoid the spam folder.
-Check out this guide by Moosend and this great infographic they created:
+Check out this great infographic on email deliverability by Moonsend: